pauloeduardogodoy/PizzaCalc/README.md

   (Start/Pause/Reset) and a **continuous alarm** that rings until you tap "Stop alarm".
 - **Baking guide — Fornetto Slim** — **Preheat** timer (40 min at 390°C) and **baking** timer
   (ideal 90–140 s window) with a progress bar and continuous alarm, so you never burn it.
+- **Hands-on mode** — A top button opens a **full-screen** step-by-step, one phase at a time (poolish → final dough → maturation → balling → baking), with large text and buttons for use at the bench.
+It shows the real quantities and the water temperature, and reuses the **same timers** for mixing and the oven in the matching steps.
+Keeps the screen on automatically while open.
 - **Step-by-step schedule** — Plans backwards from poolish start + baking time + appretto length.
   Prefers ~20h poolish, uses bulk maturation as the buffer, and warns about awkward hours, long appretto and out-of-range maturation.
 Brazilian date format.